-We, the graduate students in the philosophy department at Boston College, have put together this information to aid you in your move to Boston as well as to answer a few questions we thought you might have about the department.
-We wanted to provide you with some user-friendly information about Boston and the BC philosophy department to make your transition into being a graduate student at BC as smooth as possible.
+We, the graduate students in the philosophy department at Boston College, have put together some user-friendly information about Boston and the BC philosophy department to help make your transition as a BC graduate student as smooth as possible.

 - 1st Year Ph.D.
 Representative: Melissa Fitzpatrick

 - 4th Year Ph.D.
 Representative: Amelia Wirts (Chairperson)